CMSgov/beneficiary-fhir-data/runbooks/how-to-add-or-remove-user-SSH-access.md

     /bfd/${env}/common/sensitive/user/..../ssh_sudoer: bool
     ```

-21. Similarly to step #9, there are two options for restricting SSH access in the environment
+20. Similarly to step #9, there are two options for restricting SSH access in the environment
     configuration:
     1. Simply set `ssh_access` to `false`.
 Assuming that `ssh_default_access` was set to `false` in
        step #9, this will disable access to this environment entirely
     2. Remove the keys associated with the user.
 Assuming that the user's corresponding `ssh_user`
        and `ssh_public_key` keys in `mgmt` were also removed, the user will no longer have access to
        SSH into this environment
-22. Close the file.
+21. Close the file.
 This will save your changes and re-encrypt the encrypted YAML file for the
     current environment.
-23. Plan the changes to the Terraform state and verify that there are only \_removals from the state
+22. Plan the changes to the Terraform state and verify that there are only _removals_ from the state
     and that these removals correspond to the new SSH SSM parameters defined in step #20:

     ```bash
     terraform plan
     ```

-24. Assuming that there are no anomalous changes and that the plan matches expectations, apply the
-    plan:
+23. Repeat steps #14 through #22 for each environment that the user should be removed from
+24. Open a new Pull Request with the changes to all configuration in the associated branch
+25. Once approved, the changes to `mgmt` can be applied:

+    1. From the root of the repository, `cd` into the `mgmt` module:

        ```bash
+       cd ops/terraform/env/mgmt
+       ```

+    2. Apply the changes to configuration ensuring that there are no unexpected changes:

+       ```bash
        terraform apply
        ```

+26. Once approved, the changes to each established environment can also be applied:

+    1. `cd` into the `base` service Terraform module:

+       ```bash
+       cd ops/terraform/services/base
+       ```

+    2. Switch to the current environment's corresponding workspace:

+       ```bash
+       terraform workspace select <prod|prod-sbx|test>
+       ```

+    3. Apply the changes to configuration ensuring that there are no unexpected changes:

+       ```bash
+       terraform apply
+       ```

-25. Repeat steps #17 through #23 for each environment that the user should be removed from
+    4. Repeat the above steps for each established environment that was changed

-26. Once finished, the new user will be _fully_ removed the next time the `Build App AMIs` stage is
+27. Once finished, the new user will be _fully_ removed the next time the `Build App AMIs` stage is
     ran in our deployment pipeline.
 If the user's configuration was **removed** entirely (deleted
     from SSM), the user will not be removed until the next build.
 However, if their access was
     revoked _without_ their corresponding SSM parameters being removed outright